AdelineKropf/ECE230_Week10_Lab/README.md

 ### What importance is memory to digital circuits?
-     The importance of memory to digital circuits is that memory allows a digital circuit to maintain its output, even when its input is no longer there.
+     The importance of memory to digital circuits is that memory allows a digital circuit to maintain its output, even when its input is no longer there, thus it allows for sequential logic instead of just combinatorial logic.
+Sequential logic is vital for things like computers.
+Memory allows for clock control which is when values can only be updated at specific time intervals, edge triggering (only being triggered at the edge of intervals) which prevent unwanted instantaneous changes, and for things like data processing and manipulation.